Battle of Tamarón

 According to the Historia silense, Chronica naierensis, and Chronicon mundi, Vermudo "crossed the Cantabrian border" (transiecto Cantabriensium limite), i.e., the Pisuerga, and engaged Ferdinand super vallem Tamaron.
 This is Tamarón, a suburb of Burgos in the valley of the Sambol.
 The location of the battle in Támara de Campos was first made in the thirteenth century by Rodrigo Jiménez de Rada.
-Támara has never been called Tamarón, nor is it in a valley, though Rodrigo placed the battle near the river Carrión probably out of a confusion between the two.
+Támara has never been called Tamarón, nor is it in a valley, though Rodrigo placed the battle near the river Carrión probably out of confusion between the two.

 The earliest source to explicitly date the battle is Pelagius of Oviedo, who writes that Vermudo died in his tenth year (which he incorrectly makes 1032, though it was in fact 1037).
 The last document in which Vermudo appears is a donation to the Monastery of Celanova on 9 June 1037.
 A document of 9 January 1038 refers to the reign of Ferdinand.
 These dates represent the termini post quem and ante quem of the battle (Vermudo's death).
 A certain psalter that once belonged to Ferdinand preserves the obituary Ovitum Veremudi regis in bello pugnator fortis die IV feria mensis septembris era TLXXV ("Vermudo, king of Oviedo, in war a strong fighter, the fourth day of the month of September in the Era 1075").